THE SCIENCE OF SUBSTANCE USE

 The brain connects the physical world and human experience through the complex and controlled release of specific neurochemicals like dopamine.
 The release of dopamine specifically influences two distinct mental functions – pleasure and memory.
-While natural releases of dopamine reinforce positive behaviors in adolescents such as learning, exercise, peer relationships and feelings of overall well-being, drugs are able to catalyze the release of extra dopamine, creating an artificial “high” for the user.
+While natural releases of dopamine reinforce positive behaviors in adolescents such as learning, exercise, peer relationships and feelings of overall well-being, unhealthy substances like alcohol and drugs are able to catalyze the release of extra dopamine, creating an artificial “high” for the user.
 Because the adolescent brain is not yet fully developed, this forced release of dopamine and other neurochemicals can have a more profound and lasting impact on the adolescent.
-At this point, they need help at a boys’ substance use treatment center.

-At Stonewater’s substance use treatment center, adolescents learn about the origins, triggers, and damages of substance use, as they discover healthy replacements to achieve, once again, a positive physical response to enjoyable activities.
+At Stonewater, adolescents learn about the origins, triggers and damages of substance use, and they discover healthy replacements to achieve, once again, a positive physical response to enjoyable activities.